encse/secchallenge2022/crypto/encrypted-display-control/solution/README.md

 Closer observation of the `shuffle_block` function reveals that `prng_state` has a 16 long loop.
-This also means the actual key used for encryption loops after 256 bytes. we also know every first and second bytes modulo 3 of the plaintext so we can find these bytes of the key with xoring the ciphertext and the plaintext.
+This also means the actual key used for encryption loops after 256 bytes.
+We also know every first and second bytes modulo 3 of the plaintext so it's possible to find these bytes of the key with xoring the ciphertext and the plaintext.
 In the second period of the key the plaintext bytes are shifted by one,